alFReD-NSH/traffic-lights/README.md

 ## Why

-This project was written to show off what I can in a few hours.
+This project was written to show off what I can do in a few hours.

 ## Tell me a little bit more